Mhmd-Dokouhaki/image-captioning/README.md

 See `requirements.txt` for the complete list.

-## Extending the Project
+## Optional Extensions

-You can extend this project in several ways:
+After completing the required TODOs, you can extend your project with:
 1. **Attention Mechanism**: Implement visual attention to focus on relevant image regions
 2. **Transformer Architecture**: Replace the RNN decoder with a Transformer
 3. **Larger Datasets**: Use MS COCO or Flickr30k for more training data